 Cities and towns

 - Bruges Old City – Belgium, West Flanders.
-Once important trade center, this city has almost intact medieval architecture and numerous canals.
-The site of first stock exchange (1309) and numerous important financial institutions.
+An important historical trade centre, this city has almost intact medieval architecture and numerous canals.
+The site of the first stock exchange (1309) and numerous important financial institutions.

 - Chester medieval walled city – United Kingdom, England, Cheshire.
-One of the best preserved medieval cities in British Isles.
+One of the best preserved medieval cities in the British Isles.
 Street network originates from the Roman times.
-Town has nearly intact defensive walls – the best preserved in Britain.
-On the top of 3 km long walls is walkway.
-Unique feature of Chester is Rows – covered walkways on the first floor level of four main streets, with entrances in shops.
+The town has nearly intact defensive walls – the best preserved in Britain.
+On the top of 3 km long wall is a walkway.
+A unique feature of Chester is Rows – covered walkways on the first floor level of four main streets, with entrances in shops.
 Rows were developed in the 13th century.

 - Cité de Carcassonne – France, Languedoc-Roussillon.
 Medieval walled city, surrounded by 3 km long double wall with 53 towers.
 Walls built by Romans in the 3rd century AD and further fortified by French in Romanesque style.

 - Grand Place – Belgium, Brussels.
-Central square of Brussels, one of the most beautiful city squares in the world.
+The central square of Brussels, one of the most beautiful city squares in the world.
 It is surrounded by gorgeous medieval structures, town hall among them.
 These structures were built in the late 17th century.
-Especially impressive the square is in the beginning of August when it is covered with intricate flower carpet.
+Especially impressive the square is at the beginning of August when it is covered with intricate flower carpet.

-- Historic Centre of Prague – Czech Republic, Prague.
+- Historic Centre of Prague – Czechia, Prague.
 Prague provides one of the most impressive medieval cityscapes in the world.
-City has a huge number of outstanding architecture monuments in beautiful natural setting.
+The city has a huge number of outstanding architecture monuments in a beautiful natural setting.
 Historical center is large and consists of several parts, including Staré Město (Prague Old Town), Nové Město (Prague New Town), Malá Strana and Hradčany as well as Josefov – the historical Jewish ghetto.